Lena Schilling

-Lena Schilling (born 8 January 2001 in Vienna) is an Austrian climate activist.
-She was the Austrian Green Party's top candidate for the 2024 European Parliament elections.
+Lena Schilling (born 8 January 2001) is an Austrian climate activist and politician.
+She was the Austrian Green Party's top candidate for the 2024 European Parliament elections and has been a Member of the European Parliament from Austria since 16 July 2024.

 Life

 Schilling was educated at HBLA Herbststrasse.
 She studies political science at the University of Vienna.
 She was a climate activist in the Fridays for Future movement.
 In 2019, she appeared at the Austrian Association of Municipalities conference, alongside the president and the chancellor of Austria, as well as the president of the National Council.

 She founded the organisation Jugendrat ("youth council"), which occupied the Vienna Lobautunnel construction site in protest.
 She is the spokesperson for the “Austrian Supply Chain Act Initiative” with Veronika Bohrn Mena and Daniela Brodesser.
 At the beginning of 2021, she was described on FM4 as “perhaps the most politically active young woman in the country.”
 At the end of 2021, she took part in a panel discussion in the “Im Zentrum” series.

 On 22 January 2024, she was selected by Werner Kogler, and on 24 February confirmed by the Green Federal Party Congress as the top candidate of the Austrian Greens for the 2024 European Parliament elections.

 In May 2024, Schilling dropped to the second last place in Austria's APA-OGM politician confidence index, after it became public that she had talked to associates about leaving the Greens and switch to the Left party after the 2024 European Parliament elections.
 Schilling denied the allegations.

 As of May 2024, Schilling states her official occupations as author and dancing instructor.

 The MEP Awards 2025 recognised Schilling as the Youth Champion of the Year.

+As of 2026, she was in a relationship with Bas Eickhout, a Dutch GroenLinks MEP 24 years her senior.
+According to a party spokesperson, the relationship was made public to avoid conflicts of interest.